shua1090/caltact/README.md

 Additionally, for convenience, set up your default formatter to be ESlint

-To format, CTRL - SHIT - P -> Format document, choose ESLint
+To format, CTRL - SHIT - P -> ESLint: Fix all auto-fixable Problems